swadey/LispSyntax.jl/README.md

 - `(global symbol*)`
 - `(while test expr*)`
 - `(for [binding*] expr*)`
+- `(import package*)`

 Notable Differences
 -------------------

+- *Symbol names cannot have `-`* - Julia symbol naming is used for everything, as a result, Julia syntax restrictions are maintained in `Lisp.jl`.
-- *Reference to global variables in function scopes* - julia requires declaration of global symbols that are referenced in function scope.
+- *Reference to global variables in function scopes* - Julia requires declaration of global symbols that are referenced in function scope.
 Because of this functions need to declare which symbols are global.
 This is done via the special form `(global symbol*)`.